dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 	```bash
 	lipo ~/Desktop/IntuneMAM.framework/IntuneMAM -remove i386 -remove x86_64 -output ~/Desktop/IntuneMAM.device_only
 	```
-	The first command strips the simulator architectures from the framework's dylib.

 	```bash
 	cp ~/Desktop/IntuneMAM.device_only ~/Desktop/IntuneMAM.framework/IntuneMAM
 	```
-	The second command copies the device-only dylib back into the framework directory.
+	The first command strips the simulator architectures from the framework's DYLIB file.
+The second command copies the device-only DYLIB file back into the framework directory.